olawaleoyg/mosh_docker/README.md

 ## Documentation
-# What’s is and image and container
+# What’s is an image and container?

 A Docker image packs up the application and environment required by the application to run, and a container is a running instance of the image

 An image is an instruction file with all the reps and config required to run a program

-Container - an instance of an image runs a program
+# Container - an instance of an image runs a program

 A Docker image is a file that contains all the files necessary to run an application.
 This includes all of the operating system files, as well as application code and any required supporting libraries.
 A Docker container is a Docker image that has been started.

-An image
+# An image
 - [ ] Cut down os
 - [ ] Third party libraries
 - [ ] Application files
 - [ ] Env variables
 - [ ]
-A Container
+# A Container
 - [ ] Is just a process
 - [ ] Can be stopped & restarted
 - [ ] Provides an isolated environment

-MANAGING PROCESS DOCKER
+# MANAGING PROCESS DOCKER
 these commands are essential

 ps